Zymplectic/Zymplectic-Project/README.md

 Zymplectic :: Cutting edge numerical integration done easy, fast, accurate and beautiful
-- is a numerical integration platform intended for scientific and educational purposes.
+- Numerical integration platform intended for scientific and educational purposes.
-- is an accurate and efficient engine for simulating dynamical systems using the largest existing library of symplectic integrators.
+- Highly accurate and efficient engine for simulating dynamical systems using the largest existing library of symplectic integrators.
-- is non-intrusive as it is fully offline and does not modify files outside its directory.
+- Non-intrusive as it is fully offline and does not modify files outside its directory.
-- works straight out of the box (7z zip file) as it requires no setup, installation or otherwise.
+- Works straight out of the box (7z zip file) as it requires no setup, installation or otherwise.
-- includes more than 40 examples, that can be run by a single click in the application user interface.
+- Includes around 50 examples that can be run by a single click in the graphical user interface.

 How to use:
 - Download Zymplectic (bundled with clang or gcc).
 Only win64 supported at this time